-A primary focus of local search strategy should be the creation of local listings for your business.
-This is a virtual profile of your business which contains key details such as the name of your business, phone number, address, e-mail and any other pertinent information.
-This information is then compiled into numerous online directories (e.g. Yelp, Google+, Foursquare) where users can find your business, but that are also factored into the equation of search engine.
-Make sure to submit your business to online directories including Google+, Yelp, and the online Yellow Pages.
+One primary focus of a local search strategy should be the creation of local listings for your business.
+This is a virtual profile of your business which contains key details such as the name of your business, phone number, address, website, and any other pertinent information.
+Listings on major directories such as Google My Business and Yelp are essential, and will help your business to show up in smaller niche directories.
+The more directories your business is consistently listed under, the more Google will trust you and the higher you will rank in local search results.

 Another way to find out good keywords is to find out how people are finding your blog.
 ThriveHive users can easily do this in our platform.
 This information is also available through Google Analytics if you have that set up on your website.

 When creating your articles or blog posts, make sure that your content pertains to your business.
 It should be helpful information that anyone across the industry should find helpful.
 Also, you should include information about local events and area partnerships, as this will really help to draw in local users.
-If you’re looking for ideas on blog posts, check out these 130 blog ideas to for your business blog.
+If you’re looking for ideas on blog posts, download our free eBook: 130 Ideas to Rock Your Business Blog.

 Relevant keywords should be included in your content that pertain to your industry, but also what will be typed into search engines.
 If you have a bakery, then use relevant keywords as it pertains to the general industry (e.g. bakery, wedding cake, cupcake shop, etc) and for local search (e.g. Somerset county bakery, downtown Somerville cakes, New Jersey bakery, etc.)

-Include relevant links to previous content that you have published on your website or blog.
+Include relevant links to previous content that you have published on your website or blog (also known as internal link building).
 For example, if you write a blog about a wedding that you made a cake for, link to the wedding cake section on your Products Page or link it from ‘Specialty Cakes’ on your products page to a blog post about all of the specialty cakes you have made.

-Once you have taken the proper steps to optimize your content, there are a few more techniques to implement before you publish your wok for the world to see in terms of on-site SEO.
+Once you have taken the proper steps to optimize your content, there are a few more techniques to implement before you publish your work for the world to see in terms of on-site SEO:

-An often overlooked technique for optimizing SEO is optimizing images.
+An often overlooked technique for SEO is optimizing images.
 The purpose of optimizing images is so that they can get found online in Google Image Search.
-This is done by naming the file name and alt tags of an image include relevant keywords.
+This is done by including relevant keywords in the file name and the alt text or alt tags of the image.
 For example, if you upload a picture of a burrito at your Mexican restaurant in LA, change the title of the image to ‘Los Angeles burrito’.
 Use these terms for Alt Tags in your images.